 Choosing the right type for your needs

 Your choice comes down to your team, your process, and where you’re headed.
-One is for staying organized on your own, the other is for winning deals together.
+While one is for staying organized on your own, the other is for winning deals together.

 - Choose a personal CRM if: you’re an individual focused on relationship building.
 It’s your digital rolodex supercharged, perfect for consultants or freelancers who need to track connections without a complex sales pipeline.